Authentication

 const fetch = require('node-fetch');

-async function getSessionToken(email, password) {
+async function getAccessToken(email, password) {

-const signInResponse = await fetch(`${baseUrl}/api/auth/signin/credentials`, {
+const response = await fetch('https://app.citohr.com/api/auth/token', {

 method: 'POST',